tsheng0315/Projects-on-CV/COVID-19-visualization-analysis/readme.md

 # COVID-19-visualization-analysis

-* This project aims at:
+This project aims at:

 * Visualize Global Spread of COVID-19
 * Show how massive the Spread of the virus in main cities.
 * Analyse the impact of the national lockdown in Italy on the spread of the virus

-* This project is based on the database maintained by the team at Johns Hopkins University Center for Systems Science and Engineering (CSSE) https://github.com/datasets/covid-19
+The database maintained by the team at Johns Hopkins University Center for Systems Science and Engineering (CSSE) https://github.com/datasets/covid-19